peacexerox/pingping.consultation/content/medium/reasoner_gpt.md

 ```

-* The above text becomes the auto-completion training data.
+* The above text becomes the auto-completion's training data.
+Tips:
+   * *Note, this is training data*, you must type in the content between `::` and `*)` using your own text, otherwise GPT won't know how to generate text that reflects your tone.
+   * Also, put in as many referrence text as possible, which makes GPT3 easier to extract patterns.
+For example, I mentioned "when I read about the sentence on "bla bla bla.

 Using one shot learning, GPT can learn how to take the proof state as input and produce the text after `::`.

 * Now come back to the jsCoq.
 Navigate the cursor to the "anchor 2".